-Muscles spasm when the normal balance of potassium and sodium (electrolytes) in the muscle cells is disturbed for a longer period of time than the muscles usually can handle.
-So, even something like a Reflexology session can cause muscle spasms as the circulation is improved during the treatment.
+Muscles go into spasm when the normal balance of potassium and sodium (electrolytes) in the muscle cells is disturbed for a longer period of time than the muscles usually can handle.

 - Dehydration, from inadequate fluid intake or excessive sweating

 - Vigorous exercise, especially if you don’t stretch before and after

 - Potassium and/or calcium deficiency

 So why may a cramp occur during a foot reflexology session?

 Muscles that have been overly taut for a period of time, including the lower leg and sole of the foot, relax during a reflexology session.
 This may disrupt the electrolyte balance and may cause a muscle to cramp.

 If you are a Reflexologist and this happens when you are giving a treatment, the first thing is ‘don’t panic”.
 The solution is simple.